Tulip-Dev/tulip/doc/python/graphalgorithms.rst

 The sample code below illustrates how to call this layout algorithm from Python.
 We assume that a Tulip graph is bound to a "graph" variable::

   # get a data set filled with default parameters for the algorithm
-	dataSet = tlp.getDefaultPluginParameters("Hierarchical Graph", graph)
+  params = tlp.getDefaultPluginParameters("Hierarchical Graph", graph)

   # set the orientation to vertical
-	dataSet["orientation"].setCurrent("vertical")
+  params["orientation"] = "vertical"

   # set custom spacing
-	dataSet["layer spacing"] = 100.0
+  params["layer spacing"] = 100.0
-	dataSet["node spacing"] = 50.0
+  params["node spacing"] = 50.0

   # get a reference to the default layout property
   viewLayout = graph.getLayoutProperty("viewLayout")

   # call the layout algorithm and store the result in viewLayout
-        graph.applyLayoutAlgorithm("Hierarchical Graph", viewLayout, dataSet)
+  graph.applyLayoutAlgorithm("Hierarchical Graph", viewLayout, params)